OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Experiments

 \subsection{Experiment Setting}

 \paragraph{Dataset} We use the AMASS~\cite{AMASS:ICCV:2019} dataset for training and simulated evaluation.
 Sequences are resampled to 30fps and preprocessed following HuMoR~\cite{rempe2021humor}, adjusting the floor and annotating foot contact labels.
 We train on the AMASS train split with stochastic augmentation (Sec.~\ref{sec:augmentation}).
 We evaluate on AMASS validation and test splits.
-For real-world evaluation, we use EgoExo4D~\cite{grauman2024egoexo4dunderstandingskilledhuman} validation set, annotating hand observations $\mathbf{H}$ via the Aria MPS services, retaining tracks with confidence higher than 90\%.
+The validation split is included specifically to enable long-sequence evaluation, as the standard test split alone is relatively short.

-\paragraph{Implementation Details} We train using AdamW optimizer with a learning rate $10^{-4}$, weight decay $10^{-4}$, and a batch size of 32 for 16 hours on 8 A5000 GPUs.
-For diffusion, we set $N=1000$ timesteps with a cosine noise schedule.
+\paragraph{Training Details} We train using AdamW optimizer with a learning rate $10^{-4}$, weight decay $10^{-4}$, and a batch size of 32 for 16 hours on 8 A5000 GPUs.
 Max training sequence length is 512 with attention horizon $W=\pm63$, implemented via FlexAttention~\cite{dong2024flexattentionprogrammingmodel}.
-We use an EMA rate of 0.9999.
-Hyperparameters are $\lambda_\mathrm{shape}=2.0$, $\lambda_\mathrm{pos}=0.25$, $\lambda_\mathrm{skat}=0.4$, $s=8.0$.
 Test-time optimization uses Theseus~\cite{pineda2022theseus} Levenberg-Marquardt optimizer.
+Additional details are provided in the supplementary material.

 \paragraph{Metrics} We use Mean Per Joint Position Error (\textbf{MPJPE}, mm), Mean Per Joint Velocity Error (\textbf{MPJVE}, cm/s), and \textbf{Jerk} (km/s\textsuperscript{3}) (the third derivative of position) to evaluate motion quality.
 To assess hand observations $\mathbf{H}$, we use Hand Position Error (\textbf{Hand PE}, mm) and Visible Hand Position Error (\textbf{Vis Hand PE}, mm, Hand PE on visible frames).
 For shape, we use \textbf{Height Error} (cm) and \textbf{Span Error} (cm) for accuracy and Height Standard Deviation (\textbf{Height Std}, cm) and Span Standard Deviation (\textbf{Span Std}, cm) for consistency.
 Height and Span are defined as the maximum vertical and horizontal vertex distances in a T-pose. \textbf{Runtime} (sec) measures the average execution time per sequence, inclusive of optimization setup on an RTX3090Ti GPU.